priyashadapad/Customer_Behaviour_Analysis/README.md

 ## Tools and Technologies

-* Python (Pandas, NumPy) for data cleaning and exploratory data analysis
+* Python (Pandas) for data cleaning and exploratory data analysis
 * MySQL for business-driven queries
 * Power BI for interactive dashboards and data visualization
 * Jupyter Notebook for development and analysis